-Leave No Trace is a set of principles to protect the environment.
+Leave No Trace (LNT for short) is a set of principles created to help protect the environment.
 More than that, though, it’s a movement to leave nature better than it was when you arrived!
+As the Leave No Trace Center says, “We are all the solution to conservation, and Leave No Trace is leading the way.
+With pioneering science, hands-on training, and simple guidelines, Leave No Trace helps you explore the 0outdoors sustainably every time you get outside.”

 These principles aren’t just a set of rules to follow.
 It’s a way of living and respecting the environment; a set of ethics that we all need to uphold for future generations.
 These ethics are specifically aimed for backcountry users.
 The backcountry refers to areas that are more remote, and typically only accessed by backpackers.
 But the problem is that people don’t always respect the frontcountry, which causes a lot of damage.
 The frontcountry refers to areas that are easily accessible by vehicle and day users.
 These areas are often more trampled and trashed because they are popular due to their accessibility.
 But LNT is often not black and white, and it really depends on the situation.
 It’s just super important to try your best and continue to learn how to be better.

 We want to preserve the environment for future generations.
 More and more people are enjoying the outdoors, and it’s extremely important to make sure that we all are doing our best to take care of nature.
-One time doesn’t damage the environment, but something that happens over and over again, will create permanent damage.
+Going off trail one time doesn’t always visibly damage the environment, but if it is repeated over and over again, it can create permanent damage.

 Also, it’s important to note that small outdoor weddings and elopements can have a huge impact on the environment, especially over time.
-For example, certain locations could get damaged from becoming more popular, and could even become off-limits.
+For example, certain locations are getting damaged from becoming more popular, and are even beginning to become off-limits for future weddings.
 We want to make sure this doesn’t happen so that you can enjoy the spot you got married at, and so that other couples can elope there in the future!

-Areas with living soil.
+Areas with living soil are super important to pay attention to.
 Living soil is also known as crypto, and is found in desert environments such as Glen Canyon National Recreation Area.
-Living soil is made up of small organisms and retains moisture, but this also makes it extremely fragile.
+Living soil is made up of small organisms and it retains moisture, making the soil extremely fragile.
 Since it looks like dirt, it is vulnerable to traffic by foot and vehicle.
 It’s important to not step on living soil if you can help it.
+In a lot of desert areas, such as Arches National Park, there are hefty fines for damaging crypto.
+So long as you stay on the maintained trails or on durable rock surfaces (like sandstone), you’ll avoid damaging the crypto!

 Another environment to be careful of is meadows and areas with a lot of vegetation.
-For example, Mount Rainier has a lot of alpine meadows with flowers.
-Do not step on these flowers, but instead stay on the trail!
+For example, Mount Rainier has a lot of alpine meadows with wildflowers.
+Do not step on these flowers or grassy areas, but instead stay on the trail!
 Meadows and fragile vegetation can show the effects of foot traffic very quickly, and it’s hard for those areas to recover.
+In the past, we’ve thought that we could step off trail in “dirt patches,” and avoid the meadow.
+However, these “dirt patches” are actually scars from repeated misuse of the landscape.

 When you venture to elope, make sure to venture ON the trails or on durable surfaces!

 As mentioned above, we make sure to do our research!
-We research and scout our locations to the best of our ability before taking our couples there.
+We research online and scout our locations in person before taking our couples there.
 It’s important to do this because then we are educated on what the experience will be like, and how we can prepare beforehand.
+We are also aware of the landscapes and organisms there, so we know how to be respectful of the land.

-In our location guides, we include pertinent information regarding the Leave No Trace principles, so that everyone is educated on the environment.
+In the location guides that we provide each of our couples, we include pertinent information regarding the Leave No Trace principles, so that everyone is educated on the environment.
 For example, we talk about which surfaces are durable and can be walked on vs. which surfaces cannot be walked on.

 We stay on the trail when we hike!
 Don’t worry, we’ll get EPIC shots, but we’re going to get them in a sustainable way!